Maddix (DJ)

-Pablo Rindt (born December 3, 1990 in Eindhoven, Netherlands), professionally known as Maddix, is a Dutch electronic dance music producer and DJ.
+Pablo Rindt (born 3 December 1990), professionally known as Maddix, is a Dutch electronic dance music producer and DJ.

 Background

 Growing up, Maddix played instruments such as the djembe, piano and drums.
 In high school he got into electronic dance music and the digital audio workstation FL Studio.

 Maddix's accomplishments in 2023 include rankings in various lists, such as being ranked #95 on DJ Mags Top 100 DJs list.
 Additionally, he was recognized as the #11 Most Played Producer by 1001 Tracklists and ranked #7 as the Best Selling Techno Artist on Beatport.

 Known for his distinctive blend of techno, trance, and big room house elements, Maddix's music resonates with audiences on a global scale.
 His releases on labels like Spinnin', Armada, Rave Culture, and Hardwell's Revealed Recordings have garnered widespread attention and acclaim.

-Notably, Maddix has received support from a diverse range of artists, showcasing his broad appeal across different sub-genres of electronic music.
-From notable techno musicians like Amelie Lens and DJ Umek to EDM and trance heavyweights such as Hardwell, Dimitri Vegas & Like Mike, Tiesto, and Armin van Buuren, Maddix's music transcends boundaries and resonates with fans of all tastes.
+Notably, Maddix has received support from a diverse range of artists, drawing support from different sub-genres of electronic music.
+From notable techno musicians like Amelie Lens and DJ Umek to EDM and trance leading musicians such as Hardwell, Dimitri Vegas & Like Mike, Tiesto, and Armin van Buuren, Maddix's music appeals across subgenres and attracts listeners from both underground and mainstream music communities.

-With around 5 million monthly listeners on Spotify, Maddix has cultivated a dedicated global fanbase.
-His performances at festivals like Ultra Music Festival, Parookaville, World Club Dome, and Mysteryland showcase his ability to connect with audiences on a grand scale.